yokawasa/azure-ssh-config/README.md

                         existing one
   --profile PROFILE     Specify azure client profile file to use
                         ($HOME/.azure/azuresshconfig.json by default)
+  --output OUTPUT       Specify ssh config file path ($HOME/.ssh/config by
+                        default).
+Or specify "stdout" if you want to print its output to STDOUT
   --user USER           SSH username to use for all hosts --identityfile IDENTITYFILE
                         SSH identity file to use for all hosts